-The Flood Insurance Study referenced in Section 1113.01(d) identifies a segment within areas of special flood hazard known as a floodway.
-Floodways may also be delineated in other sources of flood information as specified in Section 1113.01(d).
+The Flood Insurance Study referenced in Section 1115.01(d) identifies a segment within areas of special flood hazard known as a floodway.
+Floodways may also be delineated in other sources of flood information as specified in Section 1115.01(d).
 The floodway is an extremely hazardous area due to the velocity of floodwaters which carry debris, potential projectiles, and erosion potential.
 The following provisions apply within all delineated floodway areas:

-- (1) Prohibit encroachments, including fill, new construction, substantial improvements, and other development unless a hydrologic and hydraulic analysis performed in accordance with standard engineering practices demonstrates that the proposed encroachment would not result in any increase in flood levels during the occurrence of the base flood discharge. - (2) If subsection (1) hereof is satisfied, all new construction and substantial improvements shall comply with all applicable flood hazard reduction provisions of Section 1113.01(i), Specific Floodplain Standards. - (3) Any encroachment within the floodway that would result in an increase in base flood elevations can only be granted upon the prior approval by the Federal Emergency Management Agency.
-Such requests shall be submitted by the City's Designee to the Federal Emergency Management Agency and shall meet the requirements of the National Flood Insurance Program. - (I) Floodways Prohibited Uses.
-The following structures and uses are hereby prohibited in the floodway: - (1) Structures designed or used for human habitation; - (2) The storage or processing of materials that are pollutants, buoyant, flammable, poisonous, explosive or could be injurious to human, animal or plant life in time of flooding, or that have a high flood damage potential; - (3) Garbage and waste disposal facilities including any further encroachment upon the floodway at existing sites; and, - (4) Any use which will adversely affect the efficiency or unduly restrict the capacity of the channels or floodways of any tributary to the main stream, drainage ditch or any other drainage facility or system. - (m) Floodways Permitted Uses.
-The following uses may be permitted within the floodway provided that they comply with the provisions of this section and other standards established in this Zoning Ordinance, and any conditions attached by the City's Designee to the issuance of the floodplain permit:
+- (1) Prohibit encroachments, including fill, new construction, substantial improvements, and other development unless a hydrologic and hydraulic analysis performed in accordance with standard engineering practices demonstrates that the proposed encroachment would not result in any increase in flood levels during the occurrence of the base flood discharge. - (2) If subsection (1) hereof is satisfied, all new construction and substantial improvements shall comply with all applicable flood hazard reduction provisions of Section 1115.01(i), Specific Floodplain Standards. - (3) Any encroachment within the floodway that would result in an increase in base flood elevations can only be granted upon the prior approval by the Federal Emergency Management Agency.
+Such requests shall be submitted by the Department of Planning or their designee to the Federal Emergency Management Agency and shall meet the requirements of the National Flood Insurance Program. - (I) Floodways Prohibited Uses.
+The following structures and uses are hereby prohibited in the floodway: - (1) Structures designed or used for human habitation; - (2) The storage or processing of materials that are pollutants, buoyant, flammable, poisonous, explosive or could be injurious to human, animal or plant life in time of flooding, or that have a high flood damage potential; - (3) Garbage and waste disposal facilities including any further encroachment upon the floodway at existing sites. - (4) Any use which will adversely affect the efficiency or unduly restrict the capacity of the channels or floodways of any tributary to the main stream, drainage ditch or any other drainage facility or system.